KIT-MBS/pyrexMD/joss_paper/paper.md

 Figs. 1-3 exemplarily show a small selection of possible data visualizations after performing analyses with `pyrexMD`.
 Fig. 1 displays the application of the trajectory viewer with an interactive plot.
-Fig. 2 shows a true positive rate analysis of predicted bias contacts which are considered for a contact-guided REX simulation.
+Fig. 2 shows a true-positive-rate analysis of predicted bias contacts which are considered for a contact-guided REX simulation.
 Fig. 3 visualizes the local accuracy of conformations based on a global distance test for models obtained from a REX study.